itspedro/scarlett/README.md

     <img src="https://i.imgur.com/feS5Q6y.png" width="100%" alt="Scarlett"/>
 </p>

 <b>scarlett</b> is a bot application for discord that improve users experience.
+With features built with flexibility and ease of use in mind.
+Is a bot for moderation, or just for fun of your community.

 # Table of contents